 Approximately, 70% of all students are undecided at one time during their academic career.
 Grand Valley has many people, programs and courses to help you make the decision that is right for you.
 So, yes, it is OK to be undecided.
 Grand Valley's general education curriculum is designed to provide students exposure to a sampling of academic areas while earning credit towards graduation.
 Students have time to explore majors through the general education curriculum as well as taking classes that may be of interest to them.

 What is my first step as a Pre-major (undecided) student?

 Your first step is to meet with your Pre-major advisor.
-You can find out who your advisor is by going to www.gvsu.edu, click on Current Student, Student and Financial Aid, Registration, and then View Major and Academic Information.
+You can find out who your advisor is by going to myBanner, click on Student, Student Records, View Major and Advisor Information, then select term and click on Submit.
 Your Pre-major advisor will connect you with the appropriate resources to help you start the process of choosing a major.

 How long can I remain as a Pre-major (undecided) student?